 Month 1, Day 28, Thursday 9:00 a.m.

 Sebastien arrived at the University with barely enough time to make it to History of Magic.
-Most of the other students were already in their seats when she entered the room.
-Despite the fact that this class was with a different dormitory group than her others, and none of these students really knew her, Sebastien’s entrance was greeted by a sudden hush, followed by a resurgence of murmuring.
+Although this class was with a different dormitory group than her others, and none of these students really knew her, Sebastien’s entrance was greeted by a sudden hush followed by a resurgence of murmuring.

 As Sebastien took her seat, the gazes that followed her made it obvious that her involvement in a rogue magic incident was widely known.
 She hoped that was all that was known.

-To Sebastien’s relief, Professor Ilma didn’t make any public display of concern for her, or treat the class any differently than she normally might.
-“Your mid-terms have been graded,” the woman announced without preamble, handing a stack of papers to her student aid to pass out.
+To Sebastien’s relief, Professor Ilma made no public display of concern for her, teaching as she would normally.
+“Your mid-terms have been graded,” the woman announced without preamble, handing a stack of papers to her student aide to pass out.
 “Results and rankings have been posted on the announcement board in the library.
 We will not be discussing your test results during class time.
 There is too much content to get through.
 If you have questions, you may stay after class or come to my office hours.”

 Sebastien looked with slight pleasure at the grade atop her test paper.
-Ilma was a harsh taskmistress, but Sebastien had still managed to answer most of the questions to her satisfaction and receive close to full marks.
-She realized that some of the students near her were blatantly staring at her test and tucked it away with a glare that had them turning away red-faced.
+Ilma was a harsh taskmistress, but Sebastien had still managed to answer most of the questions to her satisfaction and received close to full marks.
+Some of the students near her peeked blatantly at her test, so she covered it with a glare that had them turning away, red-faced.
 ‘The rudeness is already getting on my nerves.
 If the day continues like this, I might very well snap.’

 Ilma had only been lecturing for a few minutes when the door opened again.